 Alien alpabet

-The lines project found its unexpected continuation in following the found drawing lines of tar on the roads of Sunshine Coast, BC, home to the traditional, unceded, and ancestral territories of the Sḵwx̱wú7mesh Úxwumixw, shíshálh, Tla’amin, Klahoose, and Homalco Nations.
+The lines project found its unexpected continuation in following the found drawing lines of tar on the roads across the Sunshine Coast, BC.

 Light lines